luyadev/luya/docs/guide/app-assets.md

 > The yii\web\AssetBundle::register() method returns an asset bundle object containing the information about the published assets, such as basePath or baseUrl.

 If you are registering an asset bundle in other places, you should provide the needed view object.
-For example, to register an asset bundle in a widget class, you can get the view object by `$this->view`.
+E. g. to register an asset bundle in a widget class you can get the view object by `$this->view`.

 When an asset bundle is registered with a view, behind the scenes Yii will register all its dependent asset bundles.
 And if an asset bundle is located in a directory inaccessible through the Web, it will be published to a Web directory.
-Later, when the view renders a page, it will generate `link` and `script` tags for the CSS and JavaScript files listed in the registered bundles.
+Only when the view renders a page, it will generate `link` and `script` tags for the CSS and JavaScript files listed in the registered bundles.
 The order of these tags is determined by the dependencies among the registered bundles and the order of the assets listed in the {{yii\web\AssetBundle::$css}} and {{yii\web\AssetBundle::$js}} properties.

 ### Publish Options

-To ensure a minimal footprint and to avoid issues with node packages inside the resource folder, it's recommended to manually select the folders to be published.
-For example in the LUYA kickstarter project, you'll find both the 'boostrap' and the 'css' folder in the publish options:
+To ensure a minimal footprint and to avoid issues with node packages inside the resource folder, it's recommended to manually select the folders which should be published.
+E. g. in the LUYA kickstarter project you'll find a 'boostrap' and a 'css' folder in the publish options:

 ```php
 public $publishOptions = [